CDRT/mk_blog/docs/posts/intune_bios_password.md

 ![TBCT](https://cdrt.github.io/mk_blog/img/2024/intune_bios_password/image4.jpg)

 If you open the .ini file, you'll see a long string on a single line.
-This is the encrypting key that will be used for BIOS authentication so you're not passing the "real" one in plain text.
+This is the encrypted password that will be used for BIOS authentication so you're not passing the "real" one in plain text.

 ## Preparing the Win32 App

 Copy the password file (.ini) and the Think Bios Config Tool (.hta) to a new directory.

-Download the **Update-SVP.ps1** file from my [GitHub](https://github.com/philjorgensen/Intune) and save it to the directory containing the .hta and .ini.
+Download the **Update-SVP.ps1** file from my [GitHub](https://github.com/philjorgensen/Intune/tree/main/Win32%20Apps/ThinkBiosConfigTool) and save it to the directory containing the .hta and .ini.

 !!! warning
     Before proceeding, you'll need to populate the $secretKey variable with the encrypting key you used to generate the password file